 - Pass the final evaluation: After completing the training program, you will undergo a final evaluation before being appointed as a member of the PCG.

 Getting a job in the Philippine Coast Guard requires dedication, physical fitness, and a strong desire to serve the country.
-Applicants should also be prepared for rigorous selection, intense training, and evaluation.
+Applicants should also be prepared for strict selection, intense training, and evaluation.

-If you want to become a PCG officer, there are a few essential things you need to have and do.
-First, you should be a Filipino citizen by birth and have good behaviour.
+To become a PCG officer, you must be a Filipino citizen by birth and have good behavior.

 - You should be between 21 and 24 years old, unmarried, and at least 5 feet tall, whether you’re a man or a woman.

 - You should have finished a four-year college degree.
-It’s also necessary to have the proper Civil Service qualification and a license from the Professional Regulation Commission (PRC).
+Having the proper Civil Service qualification and a license from the Professional Regulation Commission (PRC) is also necessary.

 - You should be in good physical and mental health, and you need to pass the PCG Aptitude Battery Test (PCGABT).